k78ma/quartz/content/4A/MTE 484/Emulation Control Design.md

 ---
-title: Emulation Design
+title: Emulation Control Design
 tags:
   - mte484
-date: 2025-10-31
+date: 2025-11-11
-aliases: emulation design
+aliases: emulation control design
 ---
-There are two ways to control [[Sampled-Data Control Systems|sampled-data systems]]:

 1. Direct control of $D[z]$ in DT, such as [[IOP with SPA]]
 2. Emulation design: Design $C(s)$ in CT, and then approximate $C(s)$ with $D[z]$ in DT